Najeeb Halaby

-Najeeb Elias "Jeeb" Halaby Jr. (نجيب إلياس حلبي; November 19, 1915 – July 2, 2003) was an American businessman, government official, aviator, and the father of Queen Noor of Jordan.
-He is known for making the first transcontinental jet flight in American history and his service as chairman of Pan Am from 1969 to 1972.
+Najeeb Elias "Jeeb" Halaby Jr. (نجيب إلياس حلبي; November 19, 1915 – July 2, 2003) was a North American businessman, government official, aviator, and the father of Queen Noor of Jordan.
+As a United States Navy test pilot he is known for making the first transcontinental flight by a jet aircraft.
+He also served as chairman of Pan Am from 1969 to 1972.

 Early life and ancestry

 Halaby was born in Dallas, Texas.
-His father was Najeeb Elias Halaby (March 17, 1878/1880 – December 16, 1928), a Lebanese-Syrian Christian who was born in Zahle and whose parents hailed from Aleppo, arrived in the United States in 1891.
+His father was Najeeb Elias Halaby (March 17, 1878/1880 – December 16, 1928), a Syrian Christian who was born in Damascus and whose parents hailed from Aleppo, arriving in the United States in 1891.
 Halaby's paternal grandfather was Elias Halaby, a provincial treasurer or magistrate in Ottoman Syria, who also came to the United States in 1891.

-Halaby's father worked as an importer, and later as an oil broker; in the mid-1920s he opened Halaby Galleries, a rug boutique and interior-decorating shop, at Neiman Marcus in Dallas, and ran it with his American wife, Halaby's mother, the former Laura Wilkins (April 23, 1889 – April 1987).
+Halaby's father worked as an importer, and later as an oil broker.
+In the mid-1920s he opened Halaby Galleries, a rug boutique and interior-decorating shop, at Neiman Marcus in Dallas, and ran it with his American wife, Halaby's mother, Laura Halaby (nee Wilkins) (April 23, 1889 – April 1987).
 His father died shortly afterward, and his estate was unable to continue the new enterprise.
 Following the death of Halaby's father, Laura Halaby married Urban B. Koen, but they ultimately divorced.
 Halaby's maternal grandfather was John Thomas Wilkins, who served in the 7th Tennessee Cavalry during the American Civil War.